DES-Lab/Q-learning-under-Partial-Observability/README.md

 ```
 pip install -r recquirements.txt
 ```
-Or install each dependecy individually in case if you want to use your GPU for comparison.
+Or install each dependency individually in case if you want to use your GPU for comparison.
 ```
 pip install aalpy
 pip install stable-baselines